- C.4 Monuments

 - As remains of all periods are included on a single record, sites with deeply stratified remains and multiple phases of human activity are likely to be poorly represented in the HER.
 For this reason, this approach does not meet the recommended standard for UADs.

-This approach is based on the need to present information about the phases of activity on a site.
+Splitting#This approach is based on the need to present information about the phases of activity on a site.
 One or more records will be created for each parcel of land or sea according to the information available about each distinct structure or phase of activity.

-The two main issues are:
+Issues to be considered#The two main issues are:

 - very limited information may be available for some phases of activity on site.
 Presentation of the information to users of the HER may be improved by creating records for broad phases of activity rather than multiple records each containing minimal information.